GoogleCloudPlatform/puppet-google-compute/README.md

 ##### `network`

+Required.
 The network this subnet belongs to.
   Only networks that are in the distributed mode can have subnetworks.

 ##### `private_ip_google_access`